-Now, this paper analyzes the manipulation decisions of both firms if the inferior firm B manipulates online reviews alone.
+This paper analyzes the manipulation decisions of both firms if the inferior firm B manipulates online reviews alone.
 The outcomes are summarized in the following proposition.

 Proposition 5

 Under the manipulation by the inferior firm B alone when the platform chooses not to govern,